egarcia28/Engineering-4/README.md

 ### Reflection

 This was my first time coding in circuit python in a while, and my first time using the pico, so I was bound to run into issues.
 Thankfully, they were all relatively minor and I was able to figure them out.
 I had some trouble with the new file organization of the picos, I was trying to run code from a new vs code file, but learned that in order to run code on the picos, you have to use the code.py file found on the actual pico drive.
-I also had some trouble remembering how to use "for" loops, but after reading over [this site](https://www.w3schools.com/python/gloss_python_for_range.asp) I was ablle to remember when and how to use them to help me finish this assignment.
+I also had some trouble remembering how to use "for" loops, but after reading over [this site](https://www.w3schools.com/python/gloss_python_for_range.asp) I was able to remember when, and how to use them to help me finish this assignment.

 &nbsp;